 The fee is $350 for six sessions and includes the parent orientation and optional school observation.
-We will be planning our next First Friends sessions for September/October 2021.
+We will be planning our next First Friends sessions for fall/winter 2022.
 Please check back for dates to be posted here.

 Areas of Focus